Roger Clarke's Web-Site

 We encountered difficulties in identifying further terms likely to be correlated with the notions being examined, especially terms that were not highly ambiguous.
 One such term was 'stakeholder', particularly when used in ways that could reflect at least recognition of complexity, and perhaps even an endeavour to address it.
 For example, the use of the plural form ('stakeholders') was considered more likely to indicate a relevant approach, particularly in conjunction with 'interests', and perhaps also with 'conflict'.

 Action research necessarily involves careful attention by the researcher to the interests of all stakeholders involved in the project.
-Searches of literature on action research techniques suggest that the perspective of the researcher is seldom explicitly discussed; implicitly, it is assumed that the approach is holist in nature, and hence agnostic to the values of specific participants and to the resolution of conflicts among them (Baskerville & Wood-Harper 1996, Davison et al. 2004).
-Nevertheless, a careful reading of action research papers suggests that in some cases the values of different groups of participants are identified and hence that multiple perspectives are taken by the action researcher.
+Searches of literature on action research techniques suggest, however, that the perspective of the researcher is seldom explicitly discussed.
+Implicitly, it is assumed that the approach is holist in nature, and hence agnostic to the values of specific participants and to the resolution of conflicts among them (Baskerville & Wood-Harper 1996, Davison et al. 2004).
+Nevertheless, a careful reading of action research articles suggests that in some cases the values of different groups of participants are identified and hence that multiple perspectives are taken by the action researcher.
 Thus Wong and Davison (2018), in their action research investigation into knowledge exchange practices in a global logistics firm, identify the values of both employees (the knowledge exchangers) and management (the system sponsor).
 Further, we suggest that action research projects are more likely to be successful when they do consider the interests of all significant stakeholders, and not only those of the system sponsor.
 As Davison et al. (2012) observed, an AR-based change that is designed exclusively from the perspective of management (the system sponsor) but is of little interest to employees, is likely to fail when it depends on the same employees' cooperation for implementation.

 Guidelines in relation to critical theory research also include evidence of the 'researcher perspective' notion.
 For example, Principle 2 of Myers & Klein (2011, p.25) states that "Critical theorists advocate values such as open democracy, equal opportunity, or discursive ethics", and 4 and 5 argue for an orientation towards "individual emancipation" and "improvements in society".